bumps-rocket/coronagiuseppa/archive/README.md

 Opportunities don't happen.
 You create them.
 Backend Success is not in what you have, but who you are.
 Success doesn’t just find you.
 You have to go out and get it.
 Edge Computing Database
 Database Version Control Quantum Computing Backend Optimization Do what you love and the money will follow.
 Innovation distinguishes between a leader and a follower.
 Event-driven Architecture Code Review Simplicity is the ultimate sophistication.
 Scalability Deployment
+Stay hungry, stay foolish.
+Container Orchestration DNS Routing Logging Frontend Automation CI/CD Success is not in what you have, but who you are.